blastcloud/guzzler-docs/docs/expectations/readme.md

     ->withBody("some body string");
 ```

-By default, this method simply checks that the specified body exists somewhere in the request body.
-By passing a boolean `true` as the second argument, the method will instead make a strict comparison.
+By default, this method simply checks that the specified body exists somewhere in the request body but more text may exist.
+By passing a boolean `true` as the second argument, the method will determine if the body equals the request.

 ### withCallback(Closure $callback, string $message = null)

-You can pass a custom, anonymous method to do ad hoc, on-the-fly, determining if a history item fits your conditions.
-Your closure should expect a Guzzle history array, and return `true` or `false` on whether or not the history item passes your test.
+You can pass an anonymous method to do on-the-fly logic to determine if a history item fits your concerns.
+Your closure should expect a Guzzle history array, and return a boolean.
 A Guzzle history item is an array with the following structure:

 ```php
 // Guzzle history item structure